frankplus/AntonBot/README.md

 Global and countries data are retrieved from Johns Hopkins CSSE data repository using `ExpDev07/coronavirus-tracker-api` \
 Italian's province and regional data are retrieved from Dipartimento di Protezione Civile `pcm-dpc/COVID-19` repository.

-This bot is not just for coronavirus reports but also for news, weather, youtube search, wolfram queries and a fun quiz game.
+This bot is not just for coronavirus reports but also for news, youtube search, wolfram queries, a fun quiz game and more listed below.

 ## Installation